zengjosh/ZengJoshOnlinePortfolio/README.md

 # josh online portfolio
-a portfolio built with css, html, and tiny bit javascript hosted by the vercel
+a portfolio built with css, html, and tiny bit javascript hosted by vercel